futurice/ios-good-practices/README.md

 ### [Faux Pas](http://fauxpasapp.com/)

 Created by our very own [Ali Rantakari][ali-rantakari-twitter], Faux Pas is a fabulous static error detection tool.
 It analyzes your codebase and finds issues you had no idea even existed.
-Swift support is coming later, but it also has plenty of language-agnostic rules.
-Be sure to run this tool before shipping any iOS (or Mac) app!
+There is no Swift support yet, but the tool also offers plenty of language-agnostic rules.
+Be sure to run it before shipping any iOS (or Mac) app!

 _(Note: all Futurice employees get a free license to this — just ask Ali.)_